 Before serving, mix meat and vegetables together and add the bean puree as it is heated.
 Be careful it neither burns nor sours–small batches help.It reheats particularly well and can be frozen.

-Recipe from Pilgrim Museum web site PDF.
+Recipe from Pilgrim Museum web site PDF, but apparently removed from that site.